 - If the machine has been included in a Health Check or Deployment, examine the Raw Task Log.
 There's a link to this on the page containing the details of the Health Check or Deployment, which can usually be located using the Tasks page in the Octopus Web Portal.

-- On the Environments page of the Octopus Web Portal, click on the problem machine and select the Connectivity tab.
+- On the Infrastructure page of the Octopus Web Portal, click on the problem machine and select the Connectivity tab.
 There's often specific information about the communication status of the machine here.

 - In the Octopus Web Portal, open Configuration ➜ Diagnostics.
 Information on this page can be helpful to work out what's going on in the Octopus installation.
 Following the link to Server logs and searching for the machine's name or IP address can turn up useful information.